google-research/google-research/kws_streaming/README.md

 To achieve it, we introduce a state buffer of the input data for a convolutional layer, so that convolution is recomputed only on updated/new data sets.
 We can implement such layer using two approaches:

-a) with internal state - conv layer keeps state buffer as internal variable.
+1. with internal state - conv layer keeps state buffer as internal variable.
 It receives input data, updates state buffer inside of the conv layer.
 Computes convolution on state buffer and returns convolution output.
-b) with external state - conv layer receives input data with state buffer as input variables.
+2. with external state - conv layer receives input data with state buffer as input variables.
 Then it computes convolution on state buffer and returns convolution output with updated state buffer.
 The last one will be fed as input state on the next inference iteration.

-Stateful model can be implemented using stateless graph (above example b ) because some inference engines do not support updates of the internal buffer variables.
+A stateful model can be implemented using stateless graph (above example 2.) because some inference engines do not support updates of the internal buffer variables.